-- A. AV Designer will specify screen size and contractor will install specified screens. - B. All electric screens shall have a single, dedicated, electric circuit. - C. Optimal distance between the first row of seating and the projector screen is 1.5x the width of the specified screen.
-Optimal distance to farthest is 5x screen height. - D. Provide space for whiteboard on side(s) of screen. - E. The bottom of the screen should be a minimum of 4' above the audience floor, allowing those seated toward the rear of the audience an unobstructed view of the screen. - F. Projection screens shall be a DaLite model manual or electric screen.
-The screen shall have a 16:9 aspect ratio.
-All screens should have a high contrast matte white surface for front projection unless approved by Academic and Research Technologies. - G. Projection screens for ceilings higher than 9' shall be a Da-Lite model ceiling recessed or wall mounted electric screen(s).
-All screens shall be installed according to the manufacturer's published guidelines.
-Wall mounted screens shall have a wood backing that extends 2" beyond the screen housing on all sides. - H. Plenum ceiling spaces above recessed electric screens shall remain unobstructed to deck above for a distance of 36" from projection wall. - I. Wall-mounted raise/lower switches will be required adjacent to the lighting controls for electric screens, centralized at a location near the instructor's station.
+- A. AV Designer will specify screen size and contractor will install specified screens. - B. Optimal distance between the first row of seating and the projector screen is 1.5x the width of the specified screen.
+Optimal distance to farthest is 5x screen height. - C. Provide space for whiteboard on side(s) of screen. - D. The bottom of the screen should be a minimum of 4' above the audience floor, allowing those seated toward the rear of the audience to see the screen. - E. Projection screens shall be a DaLite model manual or electric screen.
+The screen shall have a 16:9 aspect ratio. - F. Projection screens for ceilings higher than 10' shall be a Da-Lite model ceiling recessed or wall mounted electric screen(s). - G. Wall-mounted raise/lower switches will be required adjacent to the lighting controls for electric screens, centralized at a location near the instructor's station.
 These switches will be clearly marked with text "Screen Control", "Raise", and "Lower".
 The cable used to connect the low voltage controller to the low voltage switch shall conform to manufacturer's published guidelines.
-Coordinate with MEP and Academic and Research Technologies early in the project to avoid possible problems with teaching position placement.
+Coordinate with the MEP and IT@Sam early in the project to avoid possible problems with teaching position placement.